alexwlchan/scripts/macos/README.md

         "description": "get OCR'd text for a single image using Live Text" },
     {
+        "name": "list_safari_tabs",
+        "description": "print the URL of every tab I have open in Safari" },
+    {
         "name": "obnote",
         "description": "print the path to the note I currently have open in [Obsidian](https://obsidian.md/), if any."
     },